Silver Spring Foods: History

 In 1929, Ellis Huntsinger started growing horseradish and other crops in Eau Claire, Wisconsin.
 In the early days, he prepared and bottled horseradish by hand.
 By 1937, Ellis had industrialized his farming operation and further commercialized the horseradish business after purchasing Becky Gardens and renaming "Silver Spring Gardens" after a clearwater spring on the property.
 In 1941, Huntsinger discovered that the addition of dairy cream helped further enhance the flavor, heat, and longevity of prepared horseradish.
 This discovery helped him expand his horseradish sales to markets throughout the United States.
 Silver Spring Gardens was incorporated around 1950 by Ellis and his son Eugene Huntsinger along with son-in-law Ed Bartusch.

 The company has been family-owned since it began.
-It is currently owned by Ellis Huntsinger’s granddaughter, Nancy Bartusch and her two sons.
+It is currently owned by Ellis Huntsinger's granddaughter, Nancy Bartusch and her two sons.

 In 1972, president Edwin Bartusch and his wife, Betty, died in a plane crash.
-Barbara, the younger of their two daughters, and her husband also died in the crash, leaving the couple’s 22-year-old daughter Nancy to run the company.
+Barbara, the younger of their two daughters, and her husband also died in the crash, leaving the couple's 22-year-old daughter Nancy to run the company.
 She enlisted the help of family friend Bill Nelson Sr., who resigned from Kraft Foods to run the company.
 His son Bill Nelson Jr. took over a few years later and ran the company for 25 years.
-In 1999 Silver Spring Gardens began scaling up through the acquisition of Philadelphia based company Bookbinder's, Inc.
+In 1999 Silver Spring Gardens began scaling up through the acquisition of Philadelphia-based company Bookbinder's, Inc.

 Around 2000, the company started producing specialty mustards with horseradish as a key ingredient.

 In 2003, the company lost a major client, and 30 percent of its business.
 By 2006, it had gained back enough market share to complete a new, highly automated, 100,000 square foot plant that doubled production capacity.
-In anticipation of the expanded production capacity, the company bought the Waldorf, Nuevo Sol and Bella Migliore brands of jams and sauces in October of 2005.
+In anticipation of the expanded production capacity, the company bought the Waldorf, Nuevo Sol and Bella Migliore brands of jams and sauces in October 2005.
 In January 2006, Silver Spring completed the purchase of Thor-Shackel Horseradish Co., the producer of Thor's Hot Horseradish and several other brands.

 In 2009, the company purchased Kelchner's Horseradish Products of Dublin, Pennsylvania.
 In 2010 the company moved Kelchner's production to its plant in Eau Claire, Wisconsin, keeping open Kelchner's headquarters and a shipping operation in Pennsylvania.
 In 2011, the company began expanding the area where Kelchner's products were sold, south into the Carolinas, and north into New York and Massachusetts.
-The company would go on to acquire Atlantic Brand seafood condiments, and in 2020 the President of Silver Spring Foods, Inc. was approached by the owner of Brede Foods with the prospect of buying his brand.
+The company would go on to acquire Atlantic Brand seafood condiments, and in 2020 the president of Silver Spring Foods, Inc. was approached by the owner of Brede Foods with the prospect of buying his brand.
 Brede is the latest acquired of the company's now five brands.